-Keep your shower essentials at arm’s height and width so you don’t need to overstretch or bend down in order to reach them.
+Keep your shower essentials within arm’s reach so you don’t need to overstretch or bend down in order to reach them.
 There are plenty of suction cup shelves that you can install to help you with this.

 Another quick tip would be to ensure that your bathroom has adequate lighting.
 Poor visibility, especially during the night, can increase the risk of a fall.
 You’ll also need to ensure that the pathway from your bathroom to your bedroom is well lit.
 A nightlight is a good way to ensuring that there is always a light on during the night.